Written by Gemma Johnstone for MonaCorona.com.

 Get the Camera out in the Old Town

 The Old Town is not off the beaten track but it does deserve a mention.
-Whilst it is very busy in the peak tourist season it is a wonderful place to wander and get the camera out to capture the magnificence of the medieval buildings.
+Whilst it is very busy in the peak tourist season it is a wonderful place to wander and get the camera out to capture the magnificence of the medieval buildings on a self-guided walking tour.
 The colours along Victoria Street are a standout and stop off for a drink in one of the many bars along the Grassmarket.
-During the Fringe Festival the Royal Mile is packed with crowds enjoying the talented street performers free acts.
+During the Fringe Festival, the Royal Mile is packed with crowds enjoying the talented street performers free acts.
 It is a great atmosphere.

 Mary King’s Close Tour